Why Yoga Teacher Training?

 Did I feel safe?

-I feel weird having to write this part in but withing an hour of posting this to my social media, this was a question I was asked twice.
-Given some events in history associated with yoga guru's (whatever they mean by guru) I can understand the need to ask.
+I feel weird having to write this part in but within an hour of posting this to my social media, this was a question I was asked four times.
+Given some events in history associated with 'yoga guru's' (whatever they mean by guru), I can understand the need to ask.
 But yes I felt totally safe at the yoga school and when travelling around.
-Following the course I still had a few days after the others had flown home and I spent those relaxing, and with some locals I met.
-Obviously there is a risk anywhere you go, but I think it's really important in any place to respect their culture and also have your whits about you.
+Following the course, I still had a few days after the others had flown home and I spent those relaxing, and with some locals, I met.
+Obviously, there is a risk anywhere you go, but I think it's really important in any place to respect their culture and also have your whit's about you.
 I'm originally from an area that is regarded as rough and has a high level of crime, so I tend to be on the side of caution regardless.
-I would say if you feel vulnerable or worried about this matter, it may be worth teaming up with a friend to go here or just reaching out to others on the course beforehand (and ask the yoga school to set up a social media wattsapp or facebook group).
+I would say if you feel vulnerable or worried about this matter, it may be worth teaming up with a friend to go here or just reaching out to others on the course beforehand (and ask the yoga school to set up a social media Wattsapp or Facebook group).